ystxn/blog/content/blog/0001-hello-world.md

 - gatsby
 ---
 First post!
-Trying out the [gatsby](https://www.gatsbyjs.org/) static site generator to see what the fuss is all out.
+Trying out the [gatsby](https://www.gatsbyjs.org/) static site generator to see what the fuss is all about.

 ```javascript
 const BlogPostTemplate = ({ data, location }) => {